 Using root vegetables, good vegetable stock (from a cube is fine), and plenty of herbs gives my Vegetable and Barley Stew lots of flavour.
 Mushrooms add nutrition and mimic the texture of meat.

-Don’t leave out the nutmeg, it makes a fabulous seasoning for savoury dishes..
-Don’t add too much though as nutmeg can give very vivid dreams and larger doses can be dangerous.
+Don’t leave out the nutmeg, it makes a fabulous seasoning for savoury dishes.
+However, don’t add too much as the flavour will be too strong and too much nutmeg can lead to very vivid dreams, among other things!
 About a quarter teaspoon for this much stew is just right.

 Serving Old Fashioned Vegetable and Barley Stew